DOI-USGS/planetary-ard/content/tutorials/mosaic_json.md

 ![Jezero Crater overview from USGS-Astrogeology Center](https://astrogeology.usgs.gov/ckan/dataset/004cc4e5-af74-453b-8d51-ee886c6f4ac2/resource/85abd39a-0097-4b89-ac33-0e8cc9abe6d6/download/m2020_jezerocrater_ctxdem_mosaic-slide.png)

 With this information, we can define a query geometry as a bounding box quickly by hand or by using the Shapely library.
-To start off let's import the various python libraries we will need and then define the jezero bounds as a variable we'll call `jez`.
+To start off let's import the various python libraries we will need and then define the Jezero bounds as a variable we'll call `jez`.

 ```python
 import json